Parking

 Your car parking fee supports the forests you love

 We manage landscapes for wildlife to thrive, people to enjoy and as a source of sustainable wood.
-We care for more land and trees than any other organisation in England and we have to raise most of the money needed for this work ourselves, with less than 10% of our funding coming from government.
+We care for more land and trees than any other organisation in England and we have to raise most of the money needed for this work ourselves, with less than 20% of our income coming from core government funding.

 Money raised from our car parks goes towards maintaining our visitor facilities and helping us look after the forests and wildlife.